 You should read this prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein and therein carefully.
 Words and expressions defined elsewhere in this prospectus supplement and the accompanying prospectus have the same meaning in this section.
 Investing in the bonds involves certain risks.
-Factors which are material for assessing the market risks associated with the bonds are described below.
-However, the inability of Israel to pay interest, principal or other amounts on or in connection with the bonds may occur for other reasons and Israel does not represent that the statements below regarding the risks of holding bonds are exhaustive.
+Israel may become unable to pay interest, principal or other amounts on or in connection with the bonds for any number of reasons.
+Factors which Israel currently views as material for assessing the risks of investing the bonds are described below.
+However, additional risks that are not currently known to Israel, or that it currently deems immaterial, may arise or become material and. accordingly, Israel does not represent that the statements below regarding the risks of investing in the bonds are exhaustive.
+The materialization of any such known or unknown risks could, individually cumulatively, have a material adverse effect on Israel's ability to make payments on the bonds, in which case you could lose all or part of your investment.
+You should consider carefully whether an investment in the bonds is suitable for you in light of your personal circumstances.
 You should make your own inquiries as you deem necessary without relying on Israel or any underwriter and should consult with your financial, tax, legal, accounting and other advisors, prior to deciding whether to make an investment in the bonds.
 You should consider, among other things, the following: